donnafarberlab/MMoCHi/README.md

 ## Known issues

 - `_in_danger_noise` function is currently computationally unoptimized
-- Not all dependencies are necessary, and some need to be made conditional upon function use.
 - No support currently for MuData objects, or other ways to store multimodal data.
 - Log files are currently saved and overwrite immediately upon package loading, with no option to change logging or verbosity.